your county

 Other · 13%Fees and permits, what the county earns on money it holds, and savings it draws down.
 Real money, but small pieces, and a lot of it one-time.
 Limited

 Property tax is the only one the county really controls.
-Keep going, because that's the piece that ends up doing all the work.
+And look at that small gray slice: the state orders up most of this budget, while its check covers a sliver.
+Keep going, because the property-tax piece ends up doing all the work.

 04 · the squeeze